NIQ Collar Strategy

 NIQ (NIQ Global Intelligence Plc), in the Technology sector, (Information Technology Services industry), listed on NYSE.

-NIQ Global Intelligence Plc is a consumer intelligence company that provides an AI-powered platform for analyzing shopping data.
-Its services offer insights into global consumer behavior, supporting strategic and operational decisions for brands, retailers, and other clients.
-The company operates across three geographical segments: the Americas (North and Latin America), EMEA (Europe, the Middle East, and Africa), and APAC (Asia and the western Pacific).
-NIQ was founded on June 6, 2017, and is headquartered in Chicago, IL.
+NIQ Global Intelligence Plc operates as a consumer insights company, deploying an advanced AI-driven platform to meticulously analyze vast shopping data.
+Its services yield crucial understandings of worldwide consumer behavior, empowering brands, retailers, and various other clients to make well-informed strategic and operational decisions.
+The firm's activities are geographically segmented into three main areas: the Americas (covering both North and Latin America), EMEA (Europe, the Middle East, and Africa), and APAC (encompassing Asia and the western Pacific).
+NIQ was established on June 6, 2017, and its corporate headquarters are located in Chicago, Illinois.

 What is a collar on NIQ?